EGPostema/DrawerDissect/README.md

 # Introduction

-**Welcome to COLORoptera, and AI-powered method for processing whole-drawer images of insects into individual specimens!**
+**Welcome to COLORoptera, and AI-powered method for processing whole-drawer images of insects!**

 (Add a short summary here about intended purposes etc. Python + conda environment + OS command line.
 Meant to be quite simple / for a beginner at computer programming.)